mitchallen/richmond/README.md

 #### Version 0.3.0 release notes

-* You can now pass options to constructor which will call .setup for you.
+* You can now pass options to the constructor which will call __.setup__ for you.
 * Cloned tests to a new version 0.3.x suite and updated for new functionality.
-* Added version info to all test suite output and test log names.
+* Added version info to all test suite output and test log file names.

 #### Version 0.2.0 release notes